josbeir/cakephp-docs-md/docs/3/en/controllers/components/pagination.md

     /dashboard?article[page]=1&tag[page]=3

-See the [paginator-helper-multiple](#paginator-helper-multiple) section for how to generate scoped HTML elements and URLs for pagination.
+See the [Paginator Helper Multiple](#paginator-helper-multiple) section for how to generate scoped HTML elements and URLs for pagination.

 <div class="versionadded">